strukturag/libde265/README.md

 License
 =======

-libde265 is distributed under the terms of the GNU Lesser General Public License.
+The library `libde265` is distributed under the terms of the GNU Lesser General Public License.
+The sample applications are distributed under the terms of the GNU General Public License.

-See COPYRIGHT for more details.
+See `COPYING` for more details.

 Copyright (c) 2013-2014 Struktur AG
 Contact: Dirk Farin <farin@struktur.de>